Czechia declares day of national mourning after mass shooting in Prague

 The Guardian’s former correspondent in Prague, Robert Tait, noted that “by 2020 there were more than 307,000 legal gun owners” in a country of about 10.7mn people.

-Prague and other cities in the country usually enjoy high levels of public safety.
+Due to relaxed security, practically anyone could have walked into the main philosophical faculty building located just between the medieval Jewish cemetery and Rudolfinum, the seat of the country’s philharmonic orchestra, with the world-famous skyline of the Prague Castle district across the Vltava river.

 Due to the relaxed security, practically anyone could have walked into the main philosophical faculty building located just between the medieval Jewish cemetery and Rudolfinum, the seat of the country’s philharmonic orchestra, with the world-famous skyline of the Prague Castle district across the Vltava river.

 “We always thought that this was a thing that did not concern us,” Prague mayor Bohuslav Svoboda (ODS) was quoted as saying by Czech Television.